Meteor-Community-Packages/meteor-collection-extensions/README.md

 #### Meteor.addCollectionPrototype(name, fn (...) {})

 Pass in the name of the prototype function as well as the function.
 Yes, I know you can simply just do `Mongo.Collection.prototype.myPrototypeFunction = function (...) {}`, which is fine.
-One of the things that this function does differently is to check whether you're in an older version of Meteor, in which `Mongo.Collection` doesn't exist but rather `Meteor.Collection` does.
+One of the things that this function does differently is to check whether you're in an older version of Meteor, in which `Mongo.Collection` doesn't exist but rather `Meteor.Collection` does. __Note:__ If you are a package author that adds/modifies prototypes on the `Mongo.Collection`, this is not so critical for you to use unless you really want backwards-compatibility.

 ## Usage